Lifetime ISA bonus for first-time buyers

 What is the lifetime ISA government bonus?

-When you pay money into a lifetime ISA the government tops up everything you put in by 25%.
-You can get the bonus on a cash lifetime ISA or a stocks and shares lifetime ISA.
+• You'll get the bonus whether you're using a cash lifetime ISA or a stocks and shares lifetime ISA.

-The lifetime ISA bonus is based only on how much you save or invest, you don’t get a bonus on any interest or investment growth on your money.
+• The lifetime ISA bonus is based on how much you pay in.
+You don’t get a bonus on any interest or investment growth on your money.

 Lifetime ISA maximum bonus

-The maximum bonus on a lifetime ISA is £1,000 each tax year.
-This is because you’re limited to only paying up to £4,000 into a lifetime ISA each tax year.
-As the government bonus is 25% of everything you put in, if you max out the allowance then you’ll get the maximum bonus - £1,000.
+This is because you’re limited to only paying up to £4,000 each tax year.
+As the government bonus is 25% of everything you put in, if you max out this allowance during a tax year, you’ll get the maximum bonus: £1,000.

 When is the lifetime ISA bonus paid?

-The bonus on your lifetime ISA will be paid every month, based on the previous month.
+The bonus on your lifetime ISA will be paid every month, based on what you paid in the previous month.

 How much you get will depend on how much you paid in between the 6th of the month and the 5th of the following month, with your bonus being added to your account by the end of that month.